VivekReddy98/HW2_CUDA/README.md

 1) Achieved an Acceleration of 50x using OpenACC and around 30x using OpenMP.
 2) Optimizations applied and performance results are in OpenMP.README and OpenACC.README

-### Task 4: Fault Tolerance in Serial Ripple Simulation Program using Persistent Memory Allocation
+## Task 4: Fault Tolerance in Serial Ripple Simulation Program using Persistent Memory Allocation

+Reference: https://dl.acm.org/doi/10.1145/1345206.1345220 (A very good read to understand subtle Performance Optimizations on GPU)